amaramar54565-cmyk/im-sorry-love/README.md

       text.classList.add("fade");
       text.innerText =
-        "Thank you for giving me this chance.\n\nYou don’t have to reply right now.\nTake all the time you need.\n\nI’ll be here — whenever you’re ready.";
+        "Thank you for reading all of this.\n\nYou don’t have to say anything right now.\nJust know that I’m here,\nand I’m not going anywhere. 🤍";

       forgiveBtn.classList.add("hidden");
     }